Dimensions | 21 x 145, 25 x 145 mm |

 Kiln dry | 18 - 22% |

-Extremely fine, even-textured wood has a purple-reddish brown color with various shades.
-Color differences between the individual boards are natural and usual.
+Massaranduba is a tropical wood commonly used for exterior decking.
+The extremely fine, evenly textured wood has a purple-red brown color with varying shades.
+Color variations between boards are natural and common.

-Massaranduba is similar to Ipe in many ways and is often used interchangeably with Ipe.
-Massaranduba is one of the hardest woods globally, which lends to its incredible durability and longevity.
+Massaranduba is similar to Ipe hardwood in many ways and is often used interchangeably with ipe.
+Massaranduba is one of the hardest woods in the world, which gives it incredible durability and longevity.
 It is also naturally resistant to insect attack, mold, rot, fire and decay.
-Due to the wood's fine texture, Massarandba decking offers great slip resistance.
+Due to the fine texture of the wood, Massarandba decking provides excellent slip resistance.

-Massaranduba wood is one of the most popular woods for terraces and is generally considered solid and hard.
-Thanks to artificial drying, the wood is dimensionally more stable and offers durable massaranduba wood decking.
+Massaranduba is one of the most popular woods for decking and is generally considered to be solid and hard.
+The kiln drying process makes the wood more dimensionally stable, resulting in durable Massaranduba decking.

 We recommend treating Massaranduba wood terraces with wax on all cutting sides before installation - Osmo Wax for cutting edges No. 5735.
 If you decide to finish the Massaranduba decking, then it is possible after approx. Three months after exposing the terrace to direct weathering.